top of page

 What does it mean to see a pre-licensed therapist?

 Becoming a licensed therapist takes a long time and a lot of work!
 A large part of how therapists hone their practice is through providing quality therapy services while under supervision with a more seasoned therapist.
 A pre-licensed therapist has completed a Master's degree and their pre-grad internship which is two years of working one-on-one with clients while being carefully supervised by experienced supervisors.
 Pre-licensed therapists are counselors who have completed these requirements and are now gaining experience in order to qualify for a state license while under supervision.
 Supervision includes regularly meeting with an approved supervisor to confidentially discuss client needs and receive guidance and support in their therapy practice.
+I'm currently working towards becoming licensed under the supervision of Brooke Lamb, LMFT, license #1392.

 Let's Talk!